MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-common-multiplayer-scenarios.md

 Testing this scenario requires a large set of Xbox Live accounts and devices to test accurately.
 Developers should note that true player dynamics for session lists can only be tested with large player bases.

-## Online Play though Looking for group
+## Online Play through Looking for group

 This scenario is similar to the Session List scenario, however it diverges from it in important points.
 Instead of a game list in the title the platform provides functionality to list game sessions outside the game.